Permanent Under-Secretary of State for Foreign Affairs

-This is a list of Permanent Under-Secretaries in the British Foreign, Commonwealth and Development Office (and its predecessors) since 1790.
+This is a list of permanent under-secretaries in the British Foreign, Commonwealth and Development Office (and its predecessors) since 1790.

-Not to be confused with Parliamentary Under-Secretary of State for Foreign Affairs.
+The office holder chairs the Royal Visits Committee which provides advice to the Prime Minister on whether to invite Heads of State.

-Permanent Under-Secretaries at the Foreign Office, 1790 to present
+Permanent under-secretaries at the Foreign Office, 1790 to present

-These are the Permanent Secretaries or senior civil servants at the Foreign Office.
+These are the permanent secretaries or senior civil servants at the Foreign Office.